ai2cm/fv3gfs-wrapper/docs/communication.rst

 Communication
 =============

-As mentioned when discussing State_, each process or "rank" in fv3gfs is responsible for a subset of the cubed sphere grid.
+As mentioned when discussing :ref:`State`, each process or "rank" in fv3gfs is responsible for a subset of the cubed sphere grid.
 In order to operate, the model needs to know how to partition that cubed sphere into parts for each rank, and to be able to communicate data between those ranks.